Styyx1/Nocturnia-Readme/README.md

 ### Ultrawide Options

 I personally do not own an Ultrawide, so I cannot offer support.
-If you can set it up with the mods present in the list, please tell me how or make a pull request for this part of the readme and write it in here.
-There are a few optional Widescreen mods in MO2, but I can not test anything as I don't have a monitor supporting widescreen.
+I added some widescreen variants of the mods in MO2, but I can't test them.

 #### Althro's recommendations